tomazberisa/locklock-web/source/index.html.md

 Locklock was designed to be instantly usable and is accessible as a free public service at `https://public.locklock.io/v1/api`.

-Paid accounts with additional functionality are also available, see below for more information.
+The free version of Locklock supports UUIDs as lock identifiers as it is straightforward to ensure uniqueness of these identifiers across multiple users and avoid namespace collisions.
+Paid accounts support a range of additional functionality, including custom lock identifiers in your own namespace (see below for more information).

 # Quickstart